SouradiptoC/CodonU/README.md

 Supported calculations are:

 - For Nucleotide sequences
-    - COA using codon frequency with scale set to length of gene
+    - COA using codon frequency for codons and genes
-    - COA using codon RSCU values with scale set to length of gene
+    - COA using codon RSCU values for codons and genes
 - For Protein sequences
     - COA using amino acid frequency with scale set to gravy score
     - COA using amino acid frequency with scale set to aromaticity score